 Are you looking to display related posts for your custom post type in WordPress?
 This is a great way to keep your readers engaged and interested in your content.
 By showing them posts that are related to the one they are currently viewing, you can encourage them to stay on your website longer and explore more of what you have to offer.

-One easy way to accomplish this is by using the Post Listing block from The Plus Addons for Block Editor.
+One easy way to accomplish this is by using the Post Listing block from The Plus Blocks for Gutenberg.
 This powerful block makes it easy to display related posts for your custom post type, and you can customise the look and feel to match your website’s design.

-To check the complete feature overview documentation of The Plus Addons for Block Editor Post Listing block, click here.
+To check the complete feature overview documentation of The Plus Blocks for Gutenberg Post Listing block, click here.

 To display related posts for a custom post type, you first need to have a custom post type with a corresponding taxonomy and a few posts assigned to it.